KVM1L03/Text-to-Image/README.md

 # Text-to-Image
-React Native app  which converts text into image using OpenAi API.!
+React Native app  which converts text into image using OpenAi API !

 How app works: